 The health and wellbeing of our members and the community remains our top priority.
 At this stage, rehearsals and performances with fewer than 500 people will go ahead as planned.

 We are encouraging members to wash their hands often, especially after handling common property such as music stands, and to stay home if unwell.

 OCCB News & Updates

-Unfortunately due to Covid-19 we are unable to continue rehearsals and performances but that doesn't mean we aren't staying active.
+Unfortunately due to Covid-19 we are unable to have public performances but that doesn't mean we aren't staying active.

 Check us out below to see what we have been up to during this uncertain time.

 Facing an undetermined and unmeasurable time away from rehearsals we have come up with several ways to keep the band motivated and active.